thaynecurrie/phys7943_fall2023/ScientificPythonNotes/_problemsets_github/week5/week5.md

 (**Note**: don't overthink this question.
 I'm just asking you to write code to do a simple PCA calculation.
 It's really just making sure you remember how to do PCA -- which you should since we are just covering it -- _and_ write Python functions, which we covered during the first week of class.)

+### 4. Course Project

+By now, hopefully you have either refreshed your memory of basic Python code, NumPy operations, and numerical linear algebra or have learned a lot.
+We will be covering some very basic fitting routines with SciPy next before moving on to plotting and displaying data with Matplotlib.

+So now would be a good time to think about what you _might_ be interested in learning more about for your Class Project that is not covered explicitly in the syllabus/course schedule.

+* What type of Project do you currently think you would like to focus on?

+I will try to give you some feedback and hopefully we can define a project that you will find interesting and helpful.

+### 5. Feedback

+We are now about 5 weeks into the course (about 1/3 of the way done!).
+Structurally, what in your opinion is working with the course?
+What is not working?